 Background

-The original Arawak Indian settlers who arrived on the island from South America in about A.D.
-1000, were largely enslaved by the Spanish early in the 16th century and forcibly relocated to other colonies where labor was needed.
-Curacao was seized by the Dutch from the Spanish in 1634.
-Once the center of the Caribbean slave trade, Curacao was hard hit economically by the Dutch abolition of slavery in 1863.
+The original Arawak Indian settlers who arrived on Curacao from South America in about A.D.
+1000 were largely enslaved by the Spanish early in the 16th century and forcibly relocated to other colonies where labor was needed.
+The Dutch seized Curacao from the Spanish in 1634.
+Once the center of the Caribbean slave trade, Curacao was hard hit economically when the Dutch abolished slavery in 1863.
 Its prosperity (and that of neighboring Aruba) was restored in the early 20th century with the construction of the Isla Refineria to service the newly discovered Venezuelan oilfields.
 In 1954, Curacao and several other Dutch Caribbean colonies were reorganized as the Netherlands Antilles, part of the Kingdom of the Netherlands.
 In referenda in 2005 and 2009, the citizens of Curacao voted to become a self-governing country within the Kingdom of the Netherlands.
-The change in status became effective in October 2010 with the dissolution of the Netherlands Antilles.
+The change in status became effective in 2010 with the dissolution of the Netherlands Antilles.

 Visit the Definitions and Notes page to view a description of each topic.